djcustard/GestureGAN/README.md

 Alongside these definitions I have collected sounds which demonstrates each categories definition.
 This collection of sounds will be submitted as a dataset that could potentially be used for neural network training in the future.

+03/05/20 - I generated a score for the composition.
+The material outlined expresses the different gestures heard overtime and the eventual introduction of interpolated gestures.

+04/05/20 - Following the score produced from yesterday I began to compose the composition with the dataset sounds.
+The piece beings with distorted clips of audio.
+This is to represent the first stage of Progressive GAN's image building process.
+Generating at a small 4x4 resolution.

 Links:
 <p>link1 - https://keras.io/initializers/</p>
 <p>link2 - https://www.tensorflow.org/tutorials/customization/custom_training</p>